benburrill/dotfiles/README.rst

 because I was unhappy with existing tools that people use for dotfile management (like GNU stow).

-I use keybase's encrypted git repo hosting to store my private dotfiles (which contain things like passwords).

 Currently, my vim configuration is in a separate repo (see https://github.com/benburrill/.vim).
 Eventually, I would like to transfer it here while preserving the version history.